osisoft/OCS-Docs/Content_Portal/Documentation/Identity/Identity_AuthorizationCodeClient.md

 ## `Create an Authorization Code Client`

-Create an Authorization Code flow Client.
-No Secret will be generated for this
+Create an authorization code client.
+No secret will be generated for this client.
-            Client.

 ### Request